maiam6242/braille-printer/README.md

 Nathan Weil [@NWeil](https://github.com/NWeil "Nathan's GitHub")

 ## Acknowledgments
 Thanks to the Fall 2019 Principles of Engineering Teaching Team, Professors Aaron Hoover, Amon Millner, Siddhartan Govindasamy and Stan Reifel for their support and assistance throughout this process.
-Additional thanks to Frank Ventura, Jerry Berrier, David Kingsbury, John Smith, and Jeanette **LASTNAME** and for their INDISPENSABLE help during this adventure.
+Additional thanks to Frank Ventura, Jerry Berrier, David Kingsbury, John Smith, and Jeanette Kutash and for their INDISPENSABLE help during this adventure.
 The insights they provided about our design helped us craft a product that is actually usable.
 Lastly, thank you to the MIT Visually Impaired and Blind User Group for hosting us and letting us pick their brains regarding our printer and braille in general.